Compound Libraries Available for High-Throughput Screening (HTS) in the Stanford HTSKC

 - ChemDiv (50K)

 - Chembridge (23.5K)

-- We also have two sets of combinatorial/directed libraries:
+- We also have several sets of combinatorial/directed libraries:

 - ChemRX (10K)-no longer screened